highsidelabs/walmart-api-php/docs/Apis/Supplier/US/ItemsApi.md

 This endpoint requires the following authorization methods:

+* `partner`: Header authentication with your Walmart partner ID, which is passed in the WM_PARTNER.ID header.
+Required by Supplier API endpoints.
+When using endpoints that require partner ID authentication, you must pass the `partnerId` option to the `Configuration` constructor.
-* `signatureScheme`: Request signature authentication.
+* `signature`: Request signature authentication.
 Request signatures are generated using a combination of request info, a timestamp, and your Walmart consumer ID and private key.
 The signature is passed in the WM_SEC.AUTH_SIGNATURE header.
 This is always used in tandem with consumer ID authentication (above).
 When using endpoints that require signature authentication, you must pass the `privateKey` and `consumerId` options to the `Configuration` constructor.
-* `partnerScheme`: Header authentication with your Walmart partner ID, which is passed in the WM_PARTNER.ID header.
-Required by Supplier API endpoints.
-When using endpoints that require partner ID authentication, you must pass the `partnerId` option to the `Configuration` constructor.
-* `consumerIdScheme`: Header authentication with your Walmart consumer ID, which is passed in the WM_CONSUMER.ID header.
+* `consumerId`: Header authentication with your Walmart consumer ID, which is passed in the WM_CONSUMER.ID header.
 This is always used in tandem with signature authentication (below).
 When using endpoints that require consumer ID authentication, you must pass the `consumerId` option to the `Configuration` constructor.
-* `accessTokenScheme`: Header authentication with a Walmart access token, which is automatically generated using your Client ID and Client Secret.
+* `accessToken`: Header authentication with a Walmart access token, which is automatically generated using your Client ID and Client Secret.
 The token is valid for 15 minutes, and will be passed in the WM_SEC.ACCESS_TOKEN header

 See the [Authorization](../../../../README.md#authorization) section of the README for more information.